kodarn/Sparsnas/README.md

                 print  pkt_crc.replace(" ","")
 ```

 When we run the script and start to get some data, we quickly identify that the packet content does not match what is shown on the receiving display.
 We can therefore conclude that the packet content is scrambled in some way.
-However, since the sensor is a small battery powered device with limited compulational resources it is a fair assumption that we're dealing with some kind of simplistic XOR obfuscation of sorts.
+However, since the sensor is a small battery powered device with limited computational resources it is a fair assumption that we're dealing with some kind of simplistic XOR obfuscation of sorts.

 ![First attempt to look for patterns in packet content](Docs/17.First.attempt.to.look.for.patterns.in.packet.content.png?raw=true "First attempt to look for patterns in packet content")
 At this point, we know nothing of the internal packet layout, but we can start to identify patterns.
 This is a creative process which can be time consuming.
 First we need to list possible entities that may, or not may, be in the Data Field-part of the signal.